Gluten Free Peanut Butter Cookies (Flourless, Dairy-Free)

 6. Use Fork to Press Criss-Cross Pattern

-Use the back of a fork to press down the balls in a crisscross pattern to flatten the dough slightly and to get the classic peanut butter cookie look.
+Use the back of a fork to press down the balls in a crosshatch pattern (or crisscross pattern) to flatten the dough slightly and to get the classic peanut butter cookie look.

 In my opinion, the fork marks don’t have to be perfect, in fact I think the more imperfect they look, the better!